What is a brass core chip?

 On June 14, 2001, I received the following further response from Dean:

 "All the brass core chips I bought with one exception were represented as the real deal.
 The main reason I'm hesitant is If the club doesn't go thru with this it leaves me out on the limb.
 Believe me the sellers are old timers who have been there a long time.
 The new President had a meeting on this at the convention, and I get the feeling it's all going to blow over.
 I've mostly enjoyed my association with the club and hate to loose it.
-I'm with you when I say I feel this could destroy the CC&GTCC."
+I'm with you when I say I feel this could destroy the CCA."

 On June 20th, I received the following from Dean: